Free-energy variations for determinantal 2D plasmas with holes: Proofs in the one hole case

 We now use translation-invariance of the Ginibre process (whose correlation kernel is~$K_\infty$) to compute the gradient of the modified partition function~\eqref{eq:Zinfty}:

 \begin{lemma}[\textbf{Translation of the pinned charges}] \mbox{}\\ With $\ZN ^\infty (\ba)$ as in~\eqref{eq:Zinfty} we have that

 \end{lemma}

 \begin{proof} We use that the $\log$ of~\eqref{eq:Zinfty} is the sum of several terms, only two of which do depend on $\ba$.
-In particular, the van der Monde determinant in the denominator gives no contribution.
+In particular, the Vandermonde determinant in the denominator gives no contribution.

 We have

 and hence, recalling~\eqref{eq:fraction},